shxnty/steamActivityCleaner/README.md

 # steamActivityCleaner

-**This is now redundant, you can hide your game activity on Steam.**
+**This is now redundant, you can hide your game activity on Steam through your profile privacy settings.**

 Program to clean steam recent activity, should be straight forward